longaccess/longaccess-client/docs/api_v1.md

 ### POST /upload/

 Initiates a new upload operation for the authenticated user.
+The POST body must be JSON encoded and the `Content-Type` header should be `application/json`.

-**Parameters**:
+**Parameters**: None

+**Request body**: JSON mapping with the following keys:

 - `capsule` - the uri of the capsule (for example: /api/v1/capsule/3/)
 - `size` - the size of the archive (in MB)
 - `title` - the title of the archive
 - `description` - the description of the archive

+Example:

+    {
+        "title": "test",
+        "description": "blah blah",
+        "capsule": "/api/v1/capsule/1/",
+        "size": 1024
+    }

 **Returns**: